MarleyPlant/OpenPanel-Compose-Manager/README.md

 Then enable it from **OpenAdmin > Plans > Feature Manager** for desired feature plans.

 After OpenPanel service restart, it will immediately be available to users on hositng plan that have that feature set assigned.

+---

+## Customization

+There are a few rules to follow:

+- readme.txt must be present for module to be visible
+- .py file must have same name as the folder